oktadev/okta-blog/_source/_posts/2019-09-18-build-a-simple-dotnet-core-app-in-docker.md

     * Login Redirect URIs: `https://localhost:5001/authorization-code/callback`
 6. Click **Done** to create the application

-Once you’ve created the app, click **Edit** to change a few settings:
+Once you've created the app, click **Edit** to change a few settings:

 * Logout redirect URIs: `https://localhost:5001/signout-callback-oidc`
 * Initiate login URI: `https://localhost:5001/authorization-code/callback`

-At the bottom of the page, you’ll see Client Credentials, including a ClientID and a Client secret.
+At the bottom of the page, you'll see Client Credentials, including a ClientID and a Client secret.
 Take note of these for later use.

 ## Update the Settings in the ASP.NET Core App